Allegheny Valley School District: Schools

+Acmetonia Elementary School

+Acmetonia Elementary School is a public elementary school located at 300 Pearl Avenue, Cheswick, Pennsylvania.
+The school is part of the Allegheny Valley School District and serves grades K-6.

 Springdale Jr-Sr High School

-Springdale Jr-Sr High School (SHS) is a small, suburban public school located in Springdale, Pennsylvania.
-The school is part of the Allegheny Valley School District and serves the communities of Springdale, Cheswick, Harmar Township, and Springdale Township.
-Springdale Jr-Sr High School has a total enrollment of approximately 400 students from grades 7-12.
+Springdale Jr-Sr High School (SHS) is a public high school located at 501 Butler Road, Springdale, Pennsylvania.
+The school is part of the Allegheny Valley School District and has a total enrollment of approximately 400 students from grades 7-12.

 Academics

 Springdale Jr-Sr High School employs approximately 50 staff members as of 2023.
 The school offers a range of subjects (Mathematics, History, English, Sciences, etc.) and two foreign languages (Spanish & German).

 Extracurricular activities

 Springdale High school offers a variety of extracurricular programs, including academic clubs, performing arts, and athletics.

-The School's Marching Band, known as the Springdale High School Dynamos Marching Band, performs at football games, local parades, pep rallies, and other community events.
+The school's marching band, known as the Springdale High School Dynamos Marching Band, was formed in 1935 and performs at football games, local parades, pep rallies, and other community events.

 The SHS Drama Club produces theatrical performances twice a year (fall and spring); recent productions include Shrek (2025), Little Shop of Horrors (2024), and Seussical (2023).